phitterio/phitter-kernel/paper/paper.md

 1. Phitter implements probability distributions as standardized as possible according to the following sources: [@walck1996hand; @mclaughlin2001compendium; @wiki:List_of_probability_distributions]

-2. **Accelerated Parameter Estimation:** For a subset of implemented distributions, Phitter utilizes direct solving of the distribution's parametric equation system.
+2. **Accelerated Parameter Estimation:** For a subset of implemented distributions, Phitter employs direct solutions to the distribution's parametric equations.
 This approach offers significant computational speed advantages compared to iterative methods like standard Maximum Likelihood Estimation (MLE), particularly beneficial for large datasets.
 Performance benchmarks detailing estimation times are provided [Estimation Time Parameters for Continuous Distributions](https://docs-phitter-kernel.netlify.app/documentation/benchmarks/continuous/continuous-parameters-estimation.html).
 Where direct parametric solutions are not implemented or feasible, Phitter seamlessly integrates with and leverages the well-established MLE implementation provided by the SciPy library (`scipy.stats.rv_continuous.fit` and related methods).
 This ensures broad applicability across a wide range of distributions while prioritizing speed where possible.

-3. **Anderson Darling:** Phitter evaluetes the Anderson-Darling distribution according this article [@marsaglia2004evaluating].
+3. **Anderson Darling:** Phitter evaluates the Anderson-Darling distribution according to this article [@marsaglia2004evaluating].

 4. **Comprehensive Distribution Documentation:** Phitter is accompanied by detailed documentation for both continuous and discrete distributions [Continuous Distributions](https://docs-phitter-kernel.netlify.app/documentation/distributions/continuous-distributions.html) and [Discrete Distributions](https://docs-phitter-kernel.netlify.app/documentation/distributions/discrete-distributions.html).
 This documentation outlines the mathematical formulations used and provides Excel and Google Sheet implementation for each distribution.

-5. **Fit characteristics:**
+5. **Fit Characteristics:**

 -   **Extensive Distribution Library:** Access to over 80 continuous and discrete probability distributions.
 -   **Multiple Goodness-of-Fit Tests:** Offers a choice of Kolmogorov-Smirnov (K-S), Chi-Square, and Anderson-Darling (A-D) tests for quantitative fit evaluation.